 - i.
-Unpaved footpaths located at least ten (10) feet horizontal distance measured from the top of slope. - ii.
-Paved paths located at least fifty (50) feet horizontal distance measured from the top of slope.
-Access points are allowed, but shall be limited to areas where the stream or river channel is already confined and/or permanently constrained. - iii.
-Stormwater treatment facilities meeting stormwater treatment practices and sizing criteria set forth in the Vermont Stormwater Management Manuals Volumes I and II as most recently amended, where the TDRB finds that: - 1.
+Unpaved footpaths located at least ten (10) feet horizontal distance measured from the top of the slope. - ii.
+Paved paths located at least fifty (50) feet horizontal distance measured from the top of the slope.
+Access points are allowed but shall be limited to areas where the stream or river channel is already confined and/or permanently constrained. - iii.
+Stormwater treatment facilities meeting stormwater treatment practices and sizing criteria set forth in the Vermont Stormwater Management Manuals Volumes I and II as more recently amended, where the TDRB finds that: - 1.
 There is no practical alternative to the clearing, filling or excavating within the riparian buffer; - 2.
 The purposes of this ordinance will be protected through erosion controls, plantings, protection of existing vegetation, and/or other measures; and - 3.
 Evidence of an approved permit from the Vermont Agency of Natural Resources or the Town of Woodstock for coverage under the applicable permitting requirements to meet this criterion for encroachment into a riparian buffer. - iv.
 Roadways or access drives for purposes of crossing a riparian buffer to gain access to land on the opposite side of the buffer, or for purposes of providing safe access to an approved use, in cases where there is no feasible alternative for providing safe access.
-A roadway crossing or access drive shall occur at a right angle to the stream channel, unless determined impractical by the TDRB.

-- v.
-Utility lines, including telephone, cable, sewer and water, to the extent necessary to cross or encroach into the riparian buffer where there is no feasible alternative for providing or extending utility services.

-- vi.
-Outdoor recreation and education facilities provided that any building or structure (including parking and driveways) associated with such use is located outside the riparian buffer.
+A roadway crossing or access drive shall occur at a right angle to the stream channel, unless determined impractical by the TDRB. - v.
+Utility lines, including telephone, cable, sewer and water, to the extent necessary to cross or encroach into the riparian buffer where there is no feasible alternative for providing or extending utility services. - vi.
+Outdoor recreation and education facilities provided that any building or structure (including parking and driveways) associated with such use is located outside the riparian buffer. - vii.

-- vii.
 Stream restoration projects, including dam removals, in accordance with a plan approved by the Vermont Agency of Natural Resources.

-- f.
+f.
 Standards for Review:

-- i.
-Reduce impact of stormwater runoff.

-- ii.
-Prevent soil erosion.

-- iii.
-Protect wildlife and fish habitat.

-- iv.
-Maintain water quality.